CZ-NIC/knot-resolver/modules/hints/README.rst

   :param string pair:  ``hostname address`` i.e. ``"localhost 127.0.0.1"``
   :return: ``{ result: bool }``

-  Add a hostname - address pair hint.
+  Add a hostname--address pair hint.

   .. note::

-    If multiple addresses have been added for a name, all are returned in a forward query.
+    If multiple addresses have been added for a name (in separate ``hints.set()`` commands), all are returned in a forward query.
     If multiple names have been added to an address, the last one defined is returned in a corresponding PTR query.